olivier-mauras/dns-blackhole/README.md

 - Lets you whitelist/blacklist domains
 - YAML configuration file

-Tested with python 2.7 and 3.6
+While the shebang is set on python36, the script works fine on python 2.7

 Installation
 ------------